 Existing Comcast Xfinity customers are accustomed to the annual tradition of calling to negotiate a better deal.

 But if you only signed up last year, chances are you’re confused why the bill suddenly went up $20 overnight.

 The bad news is that you can expect this to happen every year.
-Between expired discounts and network fees, the average Xfinity customer pays 52% more after just four years of service.1
+The average Xfinity customer pays 52% more after just four years of service.1

 Here’s the good news: it is possible to lower your bill as an existing customer.
 I’ve personally used the tricks described below to bring my monthly bill down $20–35 for three years running.

 This guide will walk you through every method for reducing your Xfinity bill — in detail.
 Be sure to check out #8, where I share some more "creative" ways to get the new customer discount back.

 - Negotiate with retention for a new customer deal ($5–85 value)

 - Drop the router fee by purchasing your own ($14+ value)